lupyuen/pinetime-rust-mynewt/rust/app/src/chip8.md

 Unfortunately the PineTime display controller (ST7789) doesn't handle stretching, so we need to do the stretching ourselves.

-_(But don't fret...
+_(But fret not...
 There's something interesting we shall see later...
 We can do curved stretching!
 Just like making pizza or roti prata!)_

 Thus to prevent the SPI buffer from overflowing, we update the screen in blocks of 32 by 5 Virtual Pixels on CHIP-8...
 (Or 96 by 25 Physical Pixels on the PineTime display)